 Bioavailability refers to the degree to which nutrients are available for the body to effectively use, and the rate that they get absorbed into the body after they have been consumed.
 Basically, taking a supplement doesn’t necessarily mean that your body will absorb and use all the nutrients.
 It all depends on how much of that supplement is absorbed in your gastrointestinal tract.

-As it turns out, piperine, a bioactive compound within black pepper, is extremely effective at boosting the bioavailability of some of today’s most powerful plant-based supplements – namely, turmeric and hemp extracts.
+As it turns out, piperine, a bioactive compound within black pepper, is extremely effective at boosting the bioavailability of some of today’s most powerful plant-based supplements – namely, turmeric.

 Black pepper and turmeric